BilashShahi/bilashshahi.github.io/_posts/2024-10-29-Infiltrator.md

 <h1>Reconnaissance</h1>
 Initially, I conducted an `Nmap` service scan using the default scripts to gather information about the target.

-Tip: always save the Nmap output in a text file for future reference.
+> Always save the Nmap output in a text file for future reference.
 This practice is invaluable, as repeatedly running Nmap can be time-consuming and unnecessary.
+{: .prompt-tip }

 ```shell
 ┌──(frodo㉿kali)-[~/hack-the-box/infiltrator]